Kotlin/kotlinx.coroutines/reactive/kotlinx-coroutines-rx2/README.md

 | **Name** | **Description**
 | -------- | ---------------
 | [CompletableSource.await][io.reactivex.CompletableSource.await] | Awaits for completion of the completable value
-| [MaybeSource.await][io.reactivex.MaybeSource.await] | Awaits for the value of the maybe and returns it or null
+| [MaybeSource.awaitSingle][io.reactivex.MaybeSource.awaitSingle] | Awaits for the value of the maybe and returns it or throws an exception
-| [MaybeSource.awaitOrDefault][io.reactivex.MaybeSource.awaitOrDefault] | Awaits for the value of the maybe and returns it or default
+| [MaybeSource.awaitSingleOrNull][io.reactivex.MaybeSource.awaitSingleOrNull] | Awaits for the value of the maybe and returns it or null
-| [MaybeSource.openSubscription][io.reactivex.MaybeSource.openSubscription] | Subscribes to maybe and returns [ReceiveChannel]
 | [SingleSource.await][io.reactivex.SingleSource.await] | Awaits for completion of the single value and returns it
 | [ObservableSource.awaitFirst][io.reactivex.ObservableSource.awaitFirst] | Awaits for the first value from the given observable
 | [ObservableSource.awaitFirstOrDefault][io.reactivex.ObservableSource.awaitFirstOrDefault] | Awaits for the first value from the given observable or default